harvard-lil/perma/README.md

 ### Create your tables and fire up Django

 You should have the pieces in place.
-Let's create the tables in your database using the syncdb command.
-When asked to create a superuser, decline:
+Let's create the tables in your database using the syncdb command.:

-    $ python manage.py syncdb
+    $ python manage.py syncdb --noinput

 You may need to apply South migrations (e.g., for `djcelery`):

     $ python manage.py migrate

-If you want to play with the admin views, load the user, group, and registrar data fixture:
+If you want to play with the admin views, it'll be helpful to have some dummy data to get started.
+Load the groups and users fixtures.
+Find the test account user names in the users fixture.
+The password is "pass" for the test accounts:

+    $ python manage.py loaddata fixtures/groups.json
-    $ python manage.py loaddata fixtures/usersandgroups.json
+    $ python manage.py loaddata fixtures/users.json

 Toss in a wsgi config and wire it to your webserver, or use the built-in Django webserver and you should be ready to roll: